Gain and phase calibration of sensor arrays from ambient noise by cross-spectral measurements fitting: Numerical analysis of the performance

 Figures \ref{fig:simu_wavelength_MC} shows the consequence of spatial sampling as a function of wavelength, with a $21$-element ULA and RLA of aperture $\SI{1}{\meter}$ (aperture is defined by $\max_{m, n}(\dist_{mn})$), SNR = $\SI{15}{\decibel}$, and $\nbsnap = 1000$.
 The averaged rRMSE with the solver for \pbone are plotted as a function of the normalized wavelength.
 When $\mcovfieldmodel = \mId_\nbsensors$ (indicated with orange vertical lines) the estimation fails for the ULA.
 Indeed, the loss as initially defined in Eq. \eqref{eq:loss} is reduced to

 and since covariance are in $\setpsd$ the diagonal terms are real-valued, therefore the estimation suffers from phase ambiguities on the gains.
 The problem does not arise with RLA, because $\mcovfieldmodel$ is never diagonal -- see Fig. \ref{fig:simu_wavelength_explained}.
 However, for both ULA and RLA the performance decays in sub-sampling because $[\mcovfieldmodel]_{mn}$ ($m \neq n$) fades to $0$ as $\lambda$ decreases.
 As a result, the ideal configuration to obtain low rRMSE remains in this so-called over-sampling regime for any array geometry, which arises when the main lobe of the spatial sinc function contains more than one sampling point.
+Note that this limitation also corroborates with the required condition for the Vanilla method in the Eq. \ref{eq:condition_lowfreq}.